starichkov/micronaut-micro-service/README.md

 The Docker Compose setup includes:
 - The application running on port 8080
 - PostgreSQL 17.5 with Alpine 3.22 running on port 5432
+- Valkey 7.2.10 (Redis-compatible cache) running on port 6379
-- Health checks for both services
+- Health checks for all services
-- Volume for PostgreSQL data persistence
+- Volumes for PostgreSQL and Valkey data persistence
 - Environment variables loaded from `.env` file

 ##### Environment Variables